dellykaos/uCommentator/README.md

 - Enjoy your disqus management

-- To render disqus comment, just add @Umbraco.RenderMacro("U Commentator") to your template, it will automatically called shortname from the settings
+- To render disqus comment, just add @Umbraco.RenderMacro("UCommentator") to your template, it will automatically called shortname from the settings